Abhishekgit2004/FoodZone/README.md

-Foody Zone
+Foody Zone — Acknowledgements

-Acknowledgements
-Open Source Communities — For their invaluable tools and libraries that made this project possible.
+Open Source Communities
+For their invaluable tools and libraries that made this project possible.

+Vercel
-Vercel — For providing an easy and efficient platform to deploy and host the backend and frontend of FoodyZone.
+For providing an easy and efficient platform to deploy and host both the backend and frontend of Foody Zone.

 Demo
 https://foody-zone-zfij.vercel.app/

-Authors
+Author
 @Abhishekgit2004